-Detect germline MLH1 mutations.
-Use in MMR-deficient carcinoma with suggestive IHC (loss of MLH1 and PMS2 protein), absence of BRAF codon 600 mutation, and normal MLH1 methylation studies.
+Detect germline MLH1 variants.
+Use in MMR-deficient carcinoma with suggestive IHC (loss of MLH1 and PMS2 proteins), absence of BRAF codon 600 variant, and normal MLH1 methylation studies.

 - Patient Preparation